hmrc/upscan-initiate/README.md

 ## Error handling

-In case of problems with uploading the file (file too small, too large, configuration problems), AWS will sent response that complies with this document: https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html
+In case of problems with uploading the file (file too small, too large, configuration problems), AWS will send response that complies with this document: https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html

 ## Design considerations

 Service supports uploading single files only.
-If consuming service wants to upload multiple files during one users journey, it has to make multiple independent calls to upscan-initiate.
+If consuming service wants to upload multiple files during one user's journey, it has to make multiple independent calls to upscan-initiate.

 Callback URL provided by the service will be send in plain text through the network and visible to the end user.
 Because of that